currawong-project/libcw/docs/notes.md

 of the array.
 The common field index supports simple lookup of the location information for a given field value across the multiple types that may be contained in the record array.

+As currently implemented only fields that are common to all the types contained in the `recd_array_t` instance may be accessed.
+This limitation exists because the field index used by `recd_get()` is an index into the `comFieldA[]` array - which only contains field information for 'common' fields.
+The advantage to this limitation is that if a field index is returned via a call to `recd_array_field_index()` it is guaranteed that the field exists in the `recd_array_t`.

+The `recd_array_t.baseMapA[]` provides a way to map directly from a 'base' type class-id to an entry in the typeLinkA[].
+This allows very fast lookup of a 'link' pointer for a given record.
+See `recd_append()`.